 - c.
 1905

-- Presented to the Canterbury Society of Arts by Sir John Hall, 1907, gifted to the City, 1932
+- Presented to the Canterbury Society of Arts by Sir John Hall, 1906, given to the Gallery, 1932

 - 1003 x 817mm